 The Pitta mask captured an astounding 0% of 0.3-micron particles and only 64% of larger 2.5-micron particles.
 In fact, even a surgical mask would provide more protection from PM2.5 than the Pitta mask!
 Meanwhile, the 3M masks captured over 90%.

 Is this a fluke—maybe some sort of problem with the testing method?
 AQ Blue, a company that produces air pollution masks, tested the Pitta masks with different equipment and came up with nearly identical results.

 But the Pitta mask isn’t all bad.
-Their official store never claims that it is effective against PM2.5.
+First off, their official store never claims that it is effective against PM2.5.

 Pollen allergies are a big deal in Japan, so the Pitta may serve those users well.
 The problem is many people in China use masks for air pollution, so they could easily be misled into think they’re protected with the Pitta masks.

-The Pitta makers also claim that the mask’s material can be washed and reused up to 3 times which might justify the much higher cost of the mask, although they don’t provide any evidence of it.
+The Pitta makers also claim that the mask’s material can be washed and reused up to 3 times.
+That might justify the much higher cost of the mask, although they don’t provide any evidence of it.
 There’s a reason to be skeptical because our tests of washing HEPA filters found it actually decreased effectiveness.

-Bottom line: The Pitta masks capture large pollen particles and are stylish to boot!
+Bottom line: Data shows that the Pitta masks capture large pollen particles and are stylish to boot!
 However, they are completely ineffective against 0.3-micron particles.
-Thus, it isn’t safe to use the Pitta mask here in China.
+That means the Pitta cannot capture particles like PM2.5, bacteria, and virus.
+Moreover, the Pitta is not safe to use in China, India, Thailand, or any other country with high PM2.5.
 A far more effective and affordable solution for countries with air pollution problems like China and India would be to use any of one of the high-scoring, scientifically validated masks.